admin-ch/CovidCertificate-Apidoc/README.md

 #### Authorized user

-The authorized users are onboarded in EIAM and can use a CHLogin or a HIN identity
+The authorized users are onboarded in EIAM and can use a CHLogin or a HIN identity.

 #### TLS tunnel